JofeCC/jofecc/README.md

 ###

-<p align="left">🎓 I'm a last year student in the Information Technology Programmer-Analyst program at LaSalle College Montreal.<br><br>🔎 I'm currently looking for an internship opportunity at a visionary company to contribute to significant projects.</p>
+<p align="left">🎓 I'm a last year student in the Information Technology Programmer-Analyst program at LaSalle College Montreal.<br>🔎 I'm currently looking for an internship opportunity at a visionary company to contribute to significant projects.</p>

 ###